Karatla/Notes/Mobile/architecture.md

 Below is the **correct, realistic, modern, senior-level architecture** for **Native Android** and **Native iOS**, built to match your Flutter architecture *one-to-one*.

+✔ MVVM =

+Model = data + domain

+View = pages/widgets

+ViewModel = blocs/viewmodels

+Flutter uses BLoC instead of ViewModel, but the pattern is the same.

 This means:
 ✔ same structure
 ✔ same concepts (data / domain / presentation)